kahnvex/slugnet/docs-src/layers.rst

    :members:

-We have now documented all the necessary parts of a convolutional neural network.
+We have now documented all the necessary parts of a convolutional deep network.
 This makes training one to classify mnist data simple.

 .. literalinclude:: ../slugnet/examples/mnist_conv.py
    :language: python